Michael Weathers: Texas Southern (2019–2021)

 On August 20, 2019, Weathers announced that he would transfer to play for the Texas Southern Tigers.

 Weathers made his debut for the Tigers on November 25, 2020, against the Washington State Cougars and scored 10 points.
 On March 6, 2021, Weathers scored a season-high 28 points in a victory over the Southern Jaguars.
 He was named the Southwestern Athletic Conference (SWAC) Newcomer of the Year and was named to the first-team All-SWAC at the conclusion of the regular season.
 Weathers set a new season-high with 30 points to defeat Jackson State in the semifinal of the 2021 SWAC tournament.
 He hit a game-tying three-pointer at the end of regulation as well as a three-pointer to give the Tigers a one-point lead in the final seconds of overtime.
 On March 13, 2021, Weathers scored 13 points as the Tigers defeated the Prairie View A&M Panthers to become SWAC Tournament champions and was named Tournament MVP.
 The Tigers qualified for the 2021 NCAA Division I men's basketball tournament where they were eliminated in the first round by the Michigan Wolverines; Weathers scored 24 points in his final game for the Tigers.

 SMU (2021–2022)

 Weathers transferred to play for the SMU Mustangs for his final season of college eligibility.
 The move reunited him with his brother Marcus, who transferred from Duquesne, and his former coach John Cooper, who serves as an assistant for the Mustangs.

 On February 16, 2022, Weathers scored a season-high 22 points in a loss to the Temple Owls.

 Professional career

 Weathers was selected by the Oklahoma City Blue as the eighth overall pick in the 2022 NBA G League draft.

 On February 2, 2023, Weathers signed with Sutjeska of the Prva A Liga.
+He averaged 15.2 points, 4.1 rebounds and 1.9 assists in 10 games played.
+Sutjeska qualified for the semifinals but the club was unable to keep Weathers and he departed in May 2023.

+On July 12, 2023, Weathers signed with the Klosterneuburg Dukes of the Austrian Basketball Superliga.
+He averaged 22.5 points, 7.1 rebounds and 4.3 assists while he led the league in efficiency.
+Weathers was subsequently selected as the Most Valuable Player for the 2023–24 season.

+On July 4, 2024, Weathers signed with MLP Academics Heidelberg of the Basketball Bundesliga.
+On October 30, Weathers received a Hoops Agents Player of the Week award for Round 6 after he recorded 17 points, 4 rebounds and 5 assists in a win.
+On March 20, 2025, Weathers re-signed with Heidelberg.
+On June 15, Heidelberg signed Weathers' brother Marcus to reunite the brothers for the first time since college.